Sammmmx/Sammmmx/README.md

 ## What I have built:
 - 3 production-ready smart contracts (ERC-20, ERC-721 with
-  Royalties, Multi-Sig Wallet) — developed, tested with Hardhat, and deployed on Sepolia
+  Royalties, Multi-Sig Wallet) — developed, tested with Hardhat and deployed on Sepolia
 - 6+ additional smart contracts including staking, auctions, upgradable proxy contracts, and voting systems